MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TreeModel.md

 Description
 ===========

-    [B<Gnome::Gtk3::TreeView> drag-and-drop][gtk3-B<Gnome::Gtk3::TreeView>-drag-and-drop]
-    B<Gnome::Gtk3::TreeSortable>

 The **Gnome::Gtk3::TreeModel** interface defines a generic tree interface for use by the **Gnome::Gtk3::TreeView** widget.
 It is an abstract interface, and is designed to be usable with any appropriate data structure.
-The programmer just has to implement this interface on their own data type for it to be viewable by a **Gnome::Gtk3::TreeView** widget.

 The model is represented as a hierarchical tree of strongly-typed, columned data.
 In other words, the model can be seen as a tree where every node has different values depending on which column is being queried.
 The type of data found in a column is determined by using the GType system (ie. **G_TYPE_INT**, **GTK_TYPE_BUTTON**, **G_TYPE_POINTER**, etc).
 The types are homogeneous per column across all nodes.
 It is important to note that this interface only provides a way of examining a model and observing changes.
 The implementation of each individual model decides how and if changes are made.